Limited Release: Adobe Express Classroom Accounts for Eligible K–12 Teachers

-Adobe Spark is an ideal app for teaching and learning, because it provides tools that make it easy to turn words and images into beautiful graphics, web pages, and short videos.
+Adobe Express is an ideal app for teaching and learning, because it provides tools that make it easy to turn words and images into beautiful graphics, web pages, and short videos.
 When students create infographics for social studies classes, web-based lab reports for science classes, or video essays for language arts classes, they engage more deeply with their learning, build their storytelling skills, and develop critical soft skills like creative problem solving, critical thinking, and collaboration that will serve them well in the future.

 How teachers benefit from classroom accounts